FIVE Super League clubs still have quota spots for 2025 as every team’s situation analysed

 Saints have recruited overseas stars Tristan Sailor – from Brisbane Broncos – and Kyle Feldt – from the North Queensland Cowboys – to date, taking their contracted tally of quota players for 2025 up to six.

-Konrad Hurrell and Waqa Blake both remain off-contract, and if either of those two are to stay, they would be occupying the last available overseas spot in Paul Wellens’ squad.
+Konrad Hurrell remains off-contract, and if he is to stay, that would occupy the last available overseas spot in Paul Wellens’ squad.

 Contracted: Curtis Sironen (2025), Agnatius Paasi (2025), James Bell (2025), Moses Mbye (2025), Tristan Sailor (2026), Kyle Feldt (2026)